Durga0624/Happy-Tummies-Restaurant/README.md

 - **Email:** happytummies@gmail.com

 ## ✅ Conclusion
-The **Happy Tummies Restaurant Website** is a beginner-friendly HTML project designed to showcase a restaurant’s basic online presence.
+The **Happy Tummies Restaurant Website** is a beginner-friendly HTML project that highlights how a simple restaurant homepage can be built.
-It demonstrates the use of HTML structure, images, and links to build a simple yet visually engaging web page.
+It demonstrates the use of basic HTML elements like headings, tables, images, and links to create a structured and functional webpage.
-This project can be extended further by adding CSS styling, JavaScript interactivity, or even backend integration to make it more dynamic and user-friendly.
+This project is ideal for practicing foundational web development skills and presenting a clear, easy-to-navigate restaurant layout.